Nikhil-Sharma-CS/Blogging-Platform-API/README.md

 - *This kind of data persists forever and we use **SQL** to manipulate this data via MYSQL.*

-- *The database of this project is hosted on a remote AWS server.*
+- *The database of this project is hosted on a local SQL server.*

-- *That remote database server is used in our project which is also hosted on a remote AWS server, so that another person can access project.*

 ## Screenshots